mim-Armand/Physics_Stuff/README.md

 - Imagination, visualization of the future.
 - Reading the mind of others ( Undereestanding others and imagining yourself as them, or empathizing with others )
 - Language and complex communication.

+## Components of Intelligenece:
+In a nutshell Intelligence is the ability to solve problems.
+- senses
+- memory
+- Learning
+- Library of knowledge:
+  - Associations
+  - Connections
+  - echanical / physics
+- Creativity
+- Using tools
+- Planning
+- Culture
+- Colaboration